 : Full of life, a place full of activity

-: A city covered with buildings across a large area, often ones that have been added gradually over a period of time, or spreading out over a large area in an untidy or irregular way
+: A city covered with buildings across a large area, often ones that have been added gradually over some time or spreading out over a large area in an untidy or irregular way

 : A large or excessive amount of something, or in medicine, it is an excess of a bodily fluid, particularly blood.